arcadebridge/arcadebridge.github.io/pages/about.md

 # About Us

-🎮 Hello, I'm a passionate game developer, consultant, and creator who loves all things gaming!
+🎮 Hello, I'm a passionate game developer, consultant, and creator who loves all things about gaming!
+I'm working as a game developer mentor for [Game Circle](https://www.thegamecircle.com/en).

 🌍 **Diverse Experience:** I've had the privilege of working with game developers from around the world, which has given me a global perspective.
 This multicultural journey has taught me to create games that resonate with people of different backgrounds.